mpostol/TP/AdaptiveProgramming/README.md

 The lecture is focused on the following topics:

 * syntax and semantics of the C# patterns useful for adaptive programming
-  * parallel and asynchronous programming;
+  * parallel and asynchronous programming,
   * reflection,
-  * attributed programming model
+  * attributed programming model,
-  * dynamic programming
+  * dynamic programming,
-* expression representation and their translation as required by the target external system;
+* expression representation and their translation as required by the target external system
-* architecture and programming patterns related to access external data based management systems:
+* architecture and programming patterns related to access external data based management systems
-  * materialization to save objects state and objects graph relationship using XML, JSON, etc.
+  * materialization to save objects state and objects graph relationship using XML, JSON, etc.,
   * object relation mapping,
-* program composition using independently developed modules:
+* program composition using independently developed modules
-  * Dependency injection
+  * dependency injection (DI),
-  * functionality extension using modules developed independently (plug-in)
+  * functionality extension using modules developed independently (plug-in),
-  * to assure the separation of responsibilities;
+  * to assure the separation of responsibilities,
   * composition modules versioning,
   * application domain,
 * tracing of the program activities in the production environment